V.T. BIDANIA - CHILDREN'S BOOK AUTHOR

 V.T.
 Bidania was born in Laos and grew up in St. Paul, Minnesota, where her family resettled as Hmong refugees.

-After graduating with a bachelor of arts degree in journalism from St. Catherine University, she moved to New York City to attend NYU's Summer Publishing Institute.
-She then studied young adult and children's fiction at The New School and received an MFA in creative writing.
+After graduating with a degree in journalism from St. Catherine University, she moved to New York City to attend NYU's Summer Publishing Institute.
+She then studied children's fiction at The New School and received an MFA in creative writing.

-While she lived in New York, she worked for several children's book publishers.
-She also took courses at the Fashion Institute of Technology and worked as a graphic artist designing art for children's apparel.
+While working for different children's book publishers, she began taking courses at the Fashion Institute of Technology and soon became a graphic artist designing art for children's apparel.

-She eventually returned to St. Paul and held various positions in public schools working in K-5 ELL classes, preschool classes, and a school media center.
+Eventually, she returned to St. Paul and worked in K-5 schools assisting teachers in ELL classes, preschool classes, and a school media center.
 It was during this time that she met many of the fantastic Hmong students who inspired the characters in her chapter book, Astrid and Apollo.
-Her current day job is coordinating writing tutoring programs at a college writing center.
-When she's not at work, she writes as many stories as she can.

-She now lives outside of the Twin Cities with her family, which includes the sweetest, cutest, most lovable Morkie in the world.
+She now lives outside of the Twin Cities with her family and her sweet Morkie.

-She is represented by Laurel Symonds of The Bent Agency.
+V.T.
+Bidania is represented by Laurel Symonds at KT Literary.